franklzt/NoesisUE4Tutorial/README.md

 4.Copy the whole WPF project to the folder under Unreal Project Content folder.

-5. Right Click on the content browser, choose NoesisView to create one blueprint,name it MainWindowView
+5.Right Click on the content browser, choose NoesisView to create one blueprint,name it MainWindowView

 <image src = "CreateNoesisView.png">